-We have both Michigan and Wisconsin vendors.
+- We have Michigan and Wisconson vendors.
 It is the responsibility of all vendors to comply with both local and state regulations governing market sales.
 This includes obtaining appropriate licenses.
-MDARD (Michigan Department of Agriculture and Rural Development) requires sellers of perennial plants, and meats, to have specific licenses for these products.
+MDARD (Michigan Department of Agriculture and Rural Development and Wisconsin Department of Agriculture for those from Wisconsin) requires sellers of perennial plants, meats, from both states and Wisconsin for eggs, to have specific licenses for these products.
 Producers of Honey, Maple Syrup and eggs are exempt but may need to obtain a license based on their anticipated sales for the year.
 Copies of all current licenses must be handed in prior to the first day of sale or with application.

-All vendor applications will be reviewed by the Board of Directors and applicant will be notified within two weeks if they are accepted to sell at the Menominee Historic Downtown Farmers Market.
+- All vendor applications will be reviewed by the Market Manager and/or Board of Directors, applicants will be notified within two weeks if they are accepted to sell at the Menominee Historic Downtown Farmers Market.
 We have the right to accept or deny any application.

-All residents of Michigan and Wisconsin are eligible to be vendors.
+- All residents of Michigan and Marinette County, Wisconsin, are eligible to be vendors.
 Eligibility of programs is based on residency.

 1)All may sign up to accept Debit/Credit Card Market Money.